mouseless/baked/unreleased.md

 ## Improvements

-- `500` exceptions retry issue, fixed.
+- `500` responses from running backend were causing retry instead of redirecting to error page, fixed.